Print

 Units Scale

-• 8 tbsp Unsalted Butter
+• 8 Tablespoons Unsalted Butter

-• 3/4 cup Light Brown Sugar (packed)
+• 3/4 cup Light Brown Sugar - packed

 • 1/2 cup Granulated Sugar

-• 1 1/2 cup All Purpose Flour
+• 1 & 1/2 cup All Purpose Flour - spooned and leveled, see note ***

-• 1/2 tsp Baking Soda
+• 1/2 teaspoon Baking Soda

-• 2 tsp Cocoa Powder
+• 2 teaspoon Cocoa Powder

-• 90 grams Dark Chocolate (roughly chopped or about 2/3 cup of chips)
+• 90 grams Dark Chocolate - roughly chopped or about 2/3 cup of chips

 Instructions

-3. In a small saucepan over low heat, melt your butter.
-Once melted, add 3T. of coarsely chopped coffee beans and let steep for 5 min, stirring constantly to prevent browning or bubbling.
-Remove from heat and let cool for 8 min. (* see note)
+1. In a small saucepan over low heat, melt the unsalted butter (8 Tablespoons).
+Once melted, keep on the heat add the portion of coarsely chopped coffee beans (3 Tablespoons) and let steep for 5 minutes, stirring constantly to prevent browning or bubbling.
+Remove from heat and let cool for 8 min.
+Complete steps 2 and 3 while it cools.

-9. 30 minutes before baking off cookies, preheat oven to 350℉.
+9. Thirty minutes before baking the cookies, preheat your oven to 350℉.

 Notes